 Masonry is an art useful and extensive.
 In every art there is a mystery, which requires a progress of study and application to arrive at any degree of perfection.
-Without much instruction, and more exercise, no man can be skilful in any art; in like manner, without an assiduous application to the various subjects treated in the different lectures of masonry, no person can be sufficiently acquainted with its true value.
+Without much instruction, and more exercise, no man can be skilful in any art; in like manner, without an assiduous application to the various subjects treated in the different lectures of masonry, no person can be sufficiently acquainted with the true value of the institution.

-From this remark it must not be inferred, that persons who labour under the disadvantage of a confined education, or whose sphere of life requires assiduous attention to business or useful employment, are to be discouraged in their endeavours to gain a knowlege of Masonry.
-To qualify an inedividual to enjoy the benefits of the society at large, or to partake of its privileges, it is not absolutely necessary that he should be acquainted with all the intricate parts of the science.
-These are only intended for persons who may have leisure and opportunity to indulge such pursuits.
+From this remark it is not to be inferred, that those who labour under the disadvantage of a confined education, or whose sphere of life requires assiduous attention to business or useful employment, are to be discouraged in their endeavours to gain a knowledge of Masonry.
+To qualify an individual to enjoy the benefits of the society at large, or to partake of its privileges, it is not absolutely necessary that he should be acquainted with all the intricate parts of the science.
+These are only intended for persons who may have leisure and opportunity to indulge the pursuit.

-Some may be more able than others, some more eminent, some more useful, but all, in their different spheres, may prove advantageous to the community; and our necessities, as well as our consciences, bind us to love one another.
-To perfons, however, whose early years have been dedicated to literary pursuits, or whose circumstances and fituation in life render them independent, the offices of the lodge ought to be principally restricted.
+Some may be more able than others, fome more eminent, fome more useful, but all, in their different fpheres, may prove advantageous to the community; and our necessities, as well as our consciences, bind us to love one another.
+To perfons, however, whose early years have been dedicated to literary pursuits, or whose circumstances and situation in life render them independent, the offices of the lodge ought principally to be restricted.
 The industrious tradesman proves himself a valuable member of fociety, and worthy of every honour that we can confer; but the nature of every man's profession will not admit of that leisure which is necessary to qualify him to become an expert Mason, so as to discharge the official duties of the lodge with propriety.
-And it must be admitted, that those who accept offices and exercise authority in the lodge, ought to be men of prudence and address, enjoying all the advantages of a well-cultivated mind and retentive memory.
-All men are not bleffed with the same powers and talents; all men, therefore, are not equally qualified to govern.
-He who wishes to teach, must submit to learn; and no one is qualified to support the higher offices of the lodge, who has not previously discharged the duties of those which are subordi-Experience is the best preceptor.
-All men may rife by gradation, and merit and industry are the first steps to preferment.
-Masonry is wisely calculated to fuit different ranks and degrees, and every one, according to his station and ability, may be employed, and class with his equal, in every Actuated by the most generous principles, no disquietude appears among the professor of the art; each class is happy in its particular association, and when all the classes meet in general convention, neither arrogance and presumption appear on the one hand, nor dissidence and inability on the other; they unite in the same plan, to promote that endearing happiness which constitutes the essence of civil society.
+And it must also be admitted, that those who accept offices and exercise authority in the lodge, ought to be men of prudence and address, enjoying the advantages of a wellcultivated mind and retentive memory.
+All men are not blessed with the same powers and talents; all men, therefore, are not equally qualified to govern.
+He who wishes to teach, must submit to learn; and no one can be qualified to support the higher offices of the lodge, who has not previously discharged the duties of those which are subordinate.
+Experience is the best preceptor.
+Every man may rife by gradation, but merit and industry. are the first steps to preferment.
+Masonry is wisely instituted for different ranks and degrees of men; and every brother, according to his station and ability, may be employed in the lodge, and class with his equal.
+Actuated by the best principles, no disquietude is found among the professors of the art.
+Each class is happy in its particular affociation; and when all the classes meet in general convention, one plan regulates the whole: neither arrogance or presumption appear on the one hand, nor dissidence or inability on the other; every brother vies to excel in promoting that endearing happiness, which constitutes the essence of civil society.

-The Ceremony of Opening and Clofing the Lodge.
+The Ceremony of Opening and Closing the Lodge.

-In all regular affemblies of men, who are convened for wife and ufeful purposes, the commencement and conclusion of business is accompanied with some form.
-In every country of the world the practice prevails, and is deemed effential.
+In all regular affemblies of men, who are convened for wife and useful purposes, the commencement and conclusion of business is accompanied with some form.
+In every country of the world the practice prevails, and is deemed essential.
 From the most remote periods of antiquity it is traced, and the refined improvements of modern times have not abolished it.